material-components/material-components-web/docs/contribute/code_review.md

 as necessary.

 *  Every property of a CSS stanzas should be understandable without too much context
-*  DOM structure should be should be understandable without too much context
+*  DOM structure should be understandable without too much context
 *  Sass functions should not be too long, break up logic with smaller functions
 *  JS Methods should not be too long, break up logic with smaller methods
+*  Vanilla adapter method implementations should be as short as possible.
+Users will override these methods, so they must be atomic